Optimally Integrating Ad Auction into E-Commerce Platforms: Missing Proofs of Section

-In this network, the flow from $s''_j$ to $s_j$ and the flow from $s''_j$ to $k_i$ can be different, but in the original constraints, they must be the same.
-In reality, we loose the constraints slightly.
-However, the flow passing the $s''_j$ must be split equally in the optimal solution, since they are bounded by capacity 1.
-It means that optimal solution of this min-cost max-flow problem still located in the feasible region of original problem.
-We also can check that the total cost generating from above flow is equal to the objective function of inner problem.
-Therefore, there exists a 0-1 form optimal solution. \end{proof}
+Note that the feasible region of this network flow problem is a little broader than the relaxed inner problem.
+This is because the flow from $s''_j$ to $s_k$ and the flow from $s''_j$ to $k_i$ can be different in a feasible flow, but in the constraints of relaxed inner problem, they must be the same.
+However, we can guarantee that, in the optimal solution, the value of these two flow are equal.
+Since the capacity of in-arc of $s''_j$ is 2 and the capacity of out-arc is 1, in the optimal solution, the flow passing the $s''_j$ must be split equally.
+It means that the optimal solution of this min-cost max-flow problem can be transferred to a 0-1 form feasible solution to the relaxed inner problem.
+Because the total cost generating from above flow is equal to the value of objective function of relaxed inner problem, this corresponding 0-1 form solution is the optimal solution of the relaxed inner problem. \end{proof}